Everything you need to know about actor headshots, all in one place.

 In this section, we'll discuss some tricks you can use to look great on camera and capture a strong expression – one that will help you stand out to casting directors.

 - The Basics: Your photographer should be experienced enough to direct you into positions that look good on camera.
 In general, for a good body position, you should be standing nice and tall so your shoulders look good, and you should try doing "the turtle," which means pushing your face towards the camera a bit – this strengthens your jawline and can help fix double chins.
+Read our guide on How to Pose for Photos here.

 -